arr-ai/arrai/docs/std-log.md

 # log

-The `log` library contains function for printing values to the standard output.
+The `log` library contains functions for printing values to the standard output.

 ## `print(v <: any) <: any`